Manual Lymphatic Drainage for Cosmetic Surgery Recovery

 Support better aesthetic results

-Cosmetic surgery can create excess fluid and slow down the body’s natural lymph flow.
-MLD helps restore balance, encourages circulation, and relieves lymphatic congestion so you can feel better, sooner.
+Cosmetic surgery creates excess fluid and slows down the body’s natural lymph flow.
+MLD helps restore balance, encourages circulation, and relieves lymphatic congestion, which can support you feeling better, sooner.

 Why Choose the Dr. Vodder Method?